Program

 • Value-added crop utilization

-• Lipid quality and utilization
+• Lipid quality, utilization, and biotechnology

-• Food enzymology
+• Food nanotechnology and enzymology

-• Microbial bioproducts
+• Microbial bioproducts and fermentation technologies

-• Protein quality and utilization
+• Carbohydrate and protein quality and utilization

 Research supervisors